 ING Group shares are listed (in the form of depositary receipts) on the exchanges of Amsterdam (INGA NA/ING.AS), Brussels and on the New York Stock Exchange (ADRs: ING US/ING.N).
 Sustainability forms an integral part of ING’s corporate strategy, which is evidenced by ING being included in the Dow Jones Sustainability Index (Europe and World) and the FTS4Good index.

-NN Group is an insurance and investment management company with a strong, predominantly European presence in more than 18 countries.
-With over 12,000 employees the group offers retirement services, insurance, investments and banking.
-NN Group includes Nationale-Nederlanden, ING Insurance Europe, ING Investment Management and ING Life Japan, which are jointly preparing to become an independent, standalone company, separate from ING Group.
-NN Group is currently a fully-owned subsidiary of ING Group.
+NN Group is an insurance and investment management company with a strong, predominantly European presence in more than 20 countries.
+With over 12,000 employees the group offers retirement services, insurance, investments and banking to more than 15 million customers.
+NN Group includes Nationale-Nederlanden, ING Insurance Europe, ING Investment Management and ING Life Japan and is listed on Euronext Amsterdam (NN).